streetwriters/notesnook/docs/help/contents/attachments-and-files.md

 ## What is an orphaned attachment?

-Deleting a note does not delete the files it contained — they become **orphaned** attachments and keep occupying storage.
-Open the attachment manager, switch to `{{orphaned}}`, and delete what you no longer need.
+Deleting a note does not delete the files it contained — they stay in your account as **orphaned** attachments, listed under `{{orphaned}}` in the attachment manager.
+Delete the ones you no longer want the file for.

-## Why is my storage full when I deleted my attachments?
+## Why is my storage still full after I deleted attachments?

-Your monthly storage limit resets on the first of the month at midnight UTC.
-Deleting attachments does not give you storage back.
+Your plan's storage figure is a **monthly allowance**, not a measure of how much you are currently storing — that is why every plan is written as `50 MB/mo`, `1 GB/mo` and so on.
+Uploading a file spends part of that month's allowance, and deleting the file afterwards does not hand the allowance back.
+The allowance starts again at the beginning of the next month.

+So deleting attachments is worth doing to keep your account tidy, but it is not the way to get more room this month.
+If you are hitting the ceiling regularly, a plan with a larger monthly allowance is the fix — see [plans & limits](/plans-and-limits).

 <GetNotesnook action="pricing" title="Need more room for files?" text="The free plan gives you 50 MB a month and a 10 MB file size cap.
 Paid plans go up to 25 GB a month with 5 GB files — and every file stays end-to-end encrypted on all of them." />